bihealth/bih-cluster/bih-cluster/docs/best-practice/screen-tmux.md

 The program `screen` allows you to detach your session from your current login session.
 So in case you get disconnected your screen session will stay alive.

+!!! hint
-- :exclamation: You have to reconnect to screen on the machine that you started it.
+    You have to reconnect to screen on the machine that you started it.
     We thus recommend starting it only on the login nodes and **not** on a compute node.

 ## Start and terminat a screen session